PacificBiosciences/sawfish/docs/user_guide.md

 The following filters may be applied to each VCF record:

-- `MinQUAL`: The SV allele quality score (`QUAL`) is less than 10
+- `MinQUAL` - The SV allele quality score (`QUAL`) is less than 10
-- `MaxScoringDepth`: Read depth at the SV locus exceeds 1000x, so all scoring and genotyping steps were disabled.
+- `MaxScoringDepth` - Read depth at the SV locus exceeds 1000x, so all scoring and genotyping steps were disabled.
-- `InvBreakpoint`: This breakpoint is represented as part of a separate VCF inversion record (the inversion record shares the same EVENT ID)
+- `InvBreakpoint` - This breakpoint is represented as part of a separate VCF inversion record (the inversion record shares the same EVENT ID)

 #### SV Types